Amityville: The Awakening: Plot

-Teenager Belle Walker moves to 112 Ocean Avenue in Amityville, Long Island with her mother Joan, younger sister Juliet, brain-dead twin brother, James, as well as her dog, Larry.
-The family's reason for moving there was to be closer to Dr. Milton, a neurologist hoping to treat James, who is on life support after an accident that left him paralyzed.
+Teenager Belle Walker moves to 112 Ocean Avenue in Amityville, Long Island with her mother Joan, younger sister Juliet, brain-dead twin brother James, and dog Larry.
+The family's reason for moving there was to be closer to Dr. Ken Milton, a neurologist hoping to treat James, who is on life support after an accident that left him paralyzed.
 Upon moving in, Juliet tells Belle that James has been talking to her lately.
 That night, James flatlines, but is mysteriously revived and opens his eyes.

 At school, Belle is taunted by her peers over moving into the home, which she learns was the site of a mass murder by Ronald DeFeo Jr. in 1974.
 In her third-floor bedroom, she discovers blood stains from the murder concealed under the wallpaper.
 One night, Belle invites acquaintances Terrence—an enthusiast on the Amityville haunting—and Marissa over to watch The Amityville Horror (1979) at the house.
 At 3:15 am in the middle of the film, the power goes out and the three go into the basement to locate the fuse box, where they are confronted by Joan, who thinks they are intruders.

 Dr. Milton, who suspects James may have locked-in syndrome, performs an EEG test on James that shows increased neurological function.
 During the test, Dr. Milton witnesses an apparition of flies filling the room and attacking him, and leaves the house, shaken.
 James quickly gains the ability to communicate with the family via an AAC computer system that allows him to type by looking at letters on a screen.
 Terrence suggests to Belle that James' sudden revival may be a result of possession stemming from the house, and they suspect that a ring on the ground surrounding the house may represent a magic circle.
 Belle explains her troubled past to Marissa and reveals that James sustained his injuries after falling off a three-story balcony during a fight with a boy who had leaked nude pictures of Belle online.
 Belle asks James if someone else is inhabiting his body, to which he replies "Yes" and "Help" via his computer.
 He asks her to kill him, and she shuts off his ventilation machine.
 Joan enters the room and finds that James is now breathing on his own.